aspose-slides/Aspose.Slides-Documentation/php-java/_index.md

 These are links to useful resources:

-- [Aspose.Slides for PHP via Java Online Documentation](/slides/java/) (Aspose.Slides for PHP via Java is ported from Aspose.Slides for Java.
-So, you can use the same documentation)
+- [Aspose.Slides for PHP via Java Online Documentation](/slides/java/) (Aspose.Slides for PHP via Java is ported from Aspose.Slides for Java, so you can use the latter documentation)
 - [Aspose.Slides for PHP via Java Features](/slides/php-java/features-overview/)
 - [Aspose.Slides for PHP via Java Limitations and API Differences](/slides/php-java/limitations-and-api-differences/)
 - [Aspose.Slides for PHP via Java Release Notes](/slides/php-java/release-notes/)